harveyj/aoc/2021/README.md

 Difficulty: 9.5/10

+REWRITE 11/22/25 yep fixing up the cube intersection was the right way to go.
+SUPER helpful reddit comment "if the box intersects, split the box along an axis and check both boxes" and from there the rest was history.
+Happy that I got the iterate over the cubes backwards a-ha.

 ## Day 23
 The puzzle-craft in this year's AOC really shone through.
 This was a great medium-level coding challenge, with enough corner cases to make things interesting but not a giant slog.